A stochastic volatility model for the valuation of temperature derivatives: Strong consistency of CLS estimators for the time-dependent CIR processes

-The goal of this appendix is to show the strong convergence of the estimators of a time-dependent Cox-Ingersoll-Ross (CIR) process.
+We study in this appendix the strong {consistency} of CLS estimators of a time-dependent CIR process.
 This process is implemented in this paper to represent the temperature volatility dynamics.
+Let us consider the following process